hed-standard/hed-specification/docs/source/Appendix_A.md

   - Target
   - Description
 * - `default`
-  - node #
+  - node
-  - Indicates a default value used if no value is provided.
+  - A default value used if no value is provided.
+Removed in standard schema version 8.0.0.
 * - `position`
   - node
   - Indicates where this tag should appear during display.
-Deprecated for standard schema version 8.0.0.
+Removed in standard schema version 8.0.0.
 * - `predicateType`
   - node
   - Indicates the relationship of the node to its parent.
-Deprecated for standard schema version 8.0.0.
+Removed standard schema version 8.0.0.
-* - `recommended`(#a147-recommended)
+* - `recommended`
   - node
   - Event-level HED strings should include this tag.
-Deprecated for standard schema version 8.3.0.
+Removed in standard schema version 8.3.0.
 * - `required`
   - node
   - Event-level HED string must include this tag.
-Deprecated for standard schema version 8.3.0.
+Removed in standard schema version 8.3.0.
 ``````

 The `default` attribute was not implemented in existing tools.